 CANOPY FABRIC AND CARE

 Most of our umbrellas are made with 100% Sunbrella solution-dyed acrylic fabric that resists fading, stains, mold and mildew.
-To extend the life of your umbrella, keep closed when not in use.
+To extend its life and as a safety precaution against tipping, always close your umbrella when not in use.
 Spot clean with mild soap and water as necessary and place in a protective cover when out of use for an extended period of time.
 And should you want to change the look of your umbrella in a later season, replacement canopies are available in a variety of colors.